Islam and gender segregation: Afghanistan

 Afghanistan, under Taliban religious leadership, was characterized by feminist groups and others as a "gender apartheid" system where women are segregated from men in public and do not enjoy legal equality or equal access to employment or education.
-In Islam women have the right to equal access to employment and education, although their first priority should be that of the family.
-Men too are said to be actively involved in the child rearing and household chores.
+In Islam, women have the right to equal access to employment and education, although their first priority should be that of the family.
+Also, Men are said to be actively involved in child rearing and household chores.
 Muhammad helped his wives in the house.

-During Islamic Republic of Afghanistan (2004-2021), a huge number of Afghan men didn't have any contact with females other than their own family until going to university.
-This caused men to not see women as their colleagues thus usually tended to show impolite behaviour from themselves.
-So that each day thousands of women suffered from insults in streets all over Afghanistan.
-During this period, gender segregation in Afghanistan’s schools forced the strained Ministry of Education, which was already short on supplies, funding, and teachers, to recreate the system for each gender.
+During Islamic Republic of Afghanistan (2004–2021), a huge number of Afghan men did not have any contact with females other than their own family until going to university.
+This caused men to not see women as their colleagues.
+Thus, they usually tended to show impolite behaviour to women, so thousands of women suffered from insults in the streets all over Afghanistan.
+During this period, gender segregation in Afghanistan's schools forced the strained Ministry of Education, which was already short on supplies, funding, and teachers, to recreate the system for each gender.